Domestic Waste Collection Services

 Please use the search field below to identify which week you will need to put out two bins and which week you just put out one bin.
 Your area has been classified as either a week one or week two area in relation to bin collections.
 If you live on a street where bins are collected on multiple days, and you are not sure which day to put your bins out, please contact Council on 1300 763 903 or email email@example.com.

 No and St

 Cassowary Coast Waste Calendar

 Download the Waste Calendar for information on kerbside garbage bin collection days, opening hours of waste transfer stations and tips to reduce your domestic waste.
-Click here to download your copy.
+Click the calendar below to download your copy.
 Or pick up a copy from your local library or customer service centre.

 Dual Body Rubbish Collection Trucks

 Kerbside side rubbish collection trucks have a spilt body compartment.
 This ensures that waste collected from wet and dry kerbside rubbish bins remain separated inside the truck.

 Kerbside bins are the responsibility of the property tenant, who are required to: